Marine Litter Report 2022

 Marine litter data

 Accurate and reliable data is essential to properly manage and assess the levels of litter present in the marine environment.
-Data is needed to inform policy development and to evaluate progress towards meeting policy and legislative commitments such as achieving good environmental status under the Marine Strategy Framework Directive (MSFD).
+Data is needed to inform policy development and to evaluate progress towards meeting policy and legislative commitments such as achieving good environmental status under the UK Marine Strategy.

 Voluntary and community organisations